Category

 7. Follow-up and reporting

-Tips for Employees During a Fire Evacuation
+Tips for a Safe Fire Evacuation

 While you likely learned at some point during your childhood to “stop, drop, and roll” if you are on fire, there are other actions you and your employees should take if a fire begins to spread in your office.